-- Buy the best tasting brand.
+- Buy a quality brand.
 A lot of things affect sardine flavor: where the fish was caught, whether it was frozen right away, the time of year, the canning process, and what other ingredients are added to the can.
-Vital Choice is hands-down the least fishy-tasting sardines I’ve ever eaten.
-They also make sure the olive oil in the can is authentic (unfortunately, olive oil fraud is a problem).
-Use the code VCAFINT for 10% off your first order.
+Wild Planet is a great choice.

 - Add something acidic to cut the fishy flavor.
 In my recipe, I chose lemon juice and balsamic vinegar – a great combination.